Cot safety is a big deal.

 It is critical for your baby's safety that the cot is properly assembled by following the instructions and using the correct connecting bolts, capping nuts, glide pins and other parts.
 When it comes time to give your cot away, please use the assembly instructions to check that you have all the parts and secure them along with the assembly instructions in a thick zip lock bag taped with clear packing tape (not masking tape) to the base of the cot.

-Cots must be disassembled for easy transportation to our warehouse.
+Cots must be disassembled for easy transportation to our HQ.

 If you have lost the assembly instructions and/or a screw is missing or bent, we may be able to source these from the manufacturer.
 To get the correct set of assembly instructions we will need: date of manufacture, brand, model number and country of manufacture - all this information is stamped on the base slats.

-If you are unsure please email us as much information as you can with a photo of one end of the cot for idenfification.
+If you are unsure please email us as much information as you can with a photo of one end of the cot for identification.

 A cot that meets the mandatory safety standards will also have the recommended mattress size stamped on the base slat which helps us fit the correct mattress.
 We can rehome a used mattress if it fits your cot, is in great condition with no marks or stains, is less than 10 years old, and has a label with the mattress dimensions printed on it.